Unifin Debt Collector Calling? Here’s What You Must Know First

 Is Unifin Legit or a Scam?

 When confronted with communications from Unifin, your first question might be about their legitimacy.
-First and foremost, yes, Unifin, Inc. is a real, licensed debt collection agency that has been in business for 12 years.
+First and foremost, Unifin, Inc. is a real debt collection agency.
 This doesn’t mean, though, that every communication claiming to be from Unifin is authentic, or that every debt they pursue is accurate.

 How to tell if a Unifin debt collector text is real